I enjoy cooking, writing, growing things, crafts, and homeschooling my daughter.

 How we did it: After we glued them and they dried, I lightly sketched lines on the wood to show color placement.
 Then we added one color at a time.
 Thankfully acrylic paint dries very fast on the craft sticks so we didn't have to wait in between colors.
 We simply chose colors that weren't touching for the next color.
 The trickiest part was the face and mouth.
 The mouth is white paint, which we let dry, and then outlined in red, ultra-fine marker for the traditional Nutcracker "teeth."
 The gold sequins were actually an afterthought but made all the difference (in our opinion).

 Materials: one jumbo stick and three regular craft sticks, cut and glued as shown below.

 7. Santa Ornament Made From Craft Sticks

-Here's a Santa Claus with hat and beard, made from mini craft sticks.
-The link for this craft is no longer available :(.
-Anyway, it turned out really very cute we think.
+Here's a Santa Claus with hat and beard made from mini craft sticks.
+The link for this craft is no longer available.
+Anyway, it turned out very cute, we think.
 This design takes a little planning with the cardboard background (you'll see what I mean).